Bedbugs & Other IntimaciesExhibition and booklaunch at Hweg, Penzance 2022

 Ten artists have been selected for Syllabus IV, a national, collaboratively-produced alternative learning programme, jointly delivered by Wysing Arts Centre, Cambridge; Eastside Projects, Birmingham; Iniva (Institute of International Visual Arts), London; S1 Artspace, Sheffield; Spike Island, Bristol and Studio Voltaire, London.

 The selected artists for Syllabus IV are: Scott Caruth, Libita Clayton, Jessica Coleman, Bettina Fung, Laura Hindmarsh, Beth Kettel, David Lisser, Alicja Rogalska, Kirsty Russell and Abigail Sidebotham.

 Now in its fourth year, Syllabus IV provides a learning programme for artists over a ten-month period and is supported using public funding from Arts Council England.

-Syllabus is developed collaboratively with the participating artists, the partner institutions and the artistic advisors, who this year are Sonya Dyer and Helen Nisbet.
+Syllabus is developed collaboratively with the participating artists, the partner institutions and the artistic advisors Sonya Dyer and Helen Nisbet.

 Woman with Man with Mirror

 In 2016 I worked with Lucas Ihlein and Louise Curham from Teaching and Learning Cinema to re-enact my own version of Guy Sherwin’s Man With Mirror.

 Teaching and Learning Cinema’s interest is in creating screening events and workshops which encourage discussion, and break down the passivity of looking at images and documentation of situationed and event based work.